Homes for Sale in Superior, WI

 Recreation & Year-Round Activities

-Superior provides exceptional outdoor recreation in every season.
+Superior offers outdoor recreation in every season.
 Summer brings swimming at Barker’s Beach and Wisconsin Point, kayaking and boating on Lake Superior and the St. Louis River, fishing for trout and salmon, and hiking at nearby state parks.
 The city maintains numerous parks, playgrounds, athletic fields, and the Osaugie Trail for biking and walking.

 Arts, Culture & Entertainment